darkindy/autroll-java/README.md

-# autroll-java
+# Autroll (Java version)
-Automated Facebook trolling has never been easier
+Experimental automated Facebook trolling using Selenium and AI from Bot Libre